 TechTigers In the Community

-Electric Car Show: Sept 16, 2017- The TechTigers demonstrated robots at the electric car show at Harbor Park in Middletown.
+Electric Car Show: Sept.
+16, 2017- The TechTigers set up a booth and demonstrated the robot at an electric car show at Harbor Park in Middletown.
+Visitors came by to engage with the robot and the deputy mayor visited us and we talked about our team and FIRST.

-Coast Guard: June 2017- TechTigers demonstrated robots and talked to young children about STEM along with three other robotics teams.
+Coast Guard: June 2017- TechTigers demonstrated the team robot and talked to young children about STEM along with teams 558 and 4557.

 Sound Tigers: On November 24, 2013 members of the TechTigers robotics team attended the Sound Tigers vs. St. John’s Ice Caps hockey game.
 The girls were given the opportunity to sell tickets for a reduce price for a few weeks before the game to raise money for TechTigers.
 While at the game, the girls sold chuck-a-pucks, with proceeds going to FRC teams attending the event.
 The girls also were given the opportunity to keep friendly relations with other First Robotics teams at the event, while promoting TechTigers and the TechTiger message.